lzilioli/iOS-Util-Shortcuts/README.md

 ## Troubleshooting

-If you encounter any errors related to untrusted shortcuts, please follow these steps:
+If you encounter any errors related to untrusted or privat shortcuts, please follow these steps:

 1. Open the Settings app on your iOS device.
 2. Scroll down and tap on “Shortcuts”.
-3. Enable “Allow Untrusted Shortcuts”.
+3. Enable “Allow Untrusted Shortcuts” (Private Shortcuts on iOS 16 or later)
 4. Try to install the **SC Pllr ⬇️** shortcut again.

+# Shoutouts

+This repo uses a technique for extracting shortcuts as json and xml for storing them in the repository that was shared by [Fredrico on Macstories](https://club.macstories.net/posts/parsing-shortcuts-as-xml-or-json-and-extracting-comments-from-them).